If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

 The biggest challenge for me is balancing the time.
 My business is slowly growing and there is some interesting work coming in that I find it difficult to say no to.
 I need to learn to be a little more disciplined when agreeing to take work on as there are only so many hours in the day.
 The rewards come from the clients.
 Hearing their reflective thoughts as we close a session or a programme never fail to reassure me that I’ve made the right decision in setting up my own practice.

-Our sincere thanks to Sam for sharing her inspiring story.
+Our sincere thanks to Sam for sharing her inspiring story of coach training.